-Description Gloucester Country Lodge Motel
+Current land use Gloucester Country Lodge Motel

-Lot and DP Lot: 4 DP: 625997
+Lot and DP Lot: 4 DP 625997

-Infrastructure category n/a
+Infrastructure category proposed n/a

 Land area (ha) 1 ha

-Existing zone SP2 Infrastructure
+Existing zone SP1 Special Activities

 Proposed zone RE2 Private Recreation

+Justification The SP1 Special Activities Zone is not an appropriate land use zone for the Gloucester Country Lodge.
+It is recommended that the site be rezoned to an appropriate surrounding land use zone, at the time of writing this is the RE2 Private Recreation Zone.

-Justification Rezoning to RE2 Private Recreation will ensure consistency with the surrounding zone.
+Rezoning this site to RE2 Private Recreation will ensure consistency with the surrounding zone.
 The existing and predominant land use on the site is to be permitted in this zone at the time of drafting, in accordance with the Recreation Zone Review.